Arraj2611/txt2sql/README.md

-# Natural Language to SQL - MCP Agent
+# Natural Language to SQL AI Agent

 This project implements an AI agent that converts natural language queries into SQL commands.
-It uses a client-server architecture with a FastAPI backend acting as a "Master Control Program" (MCP) and a Streamlit-based chatbot UI as the client.
+It uses a client-server architecture with a FastAPI backend and a Streamlit-based chatbot UI as the client.

 ## Project Structure